 Don’t: Have Five Different Fonts in Ten Different Sizes

 - Picture this – Page titles are in ‘Times New Roman’, content for those pages are in ‘Arial’, navigation links are in ‘Comic Sans’, and the sidebar is in ‘Impact’.
 How ugly does that look?
 So, always remember to keep it minimal.

 Don’t: Make Your Readers Search to Find Something

 - Visitors shouldn’t spend 30-40 seconds trying to find a particular information.
 They also shouldn’t have to click through three pages, just to get to a signup form.
 Get the important things out in the open.
 For the items that aren’t required to have a strong focus on your website, you might want to invest in a search box – users HATE when websites do not have a search box.

 - A picture tells a thousand words, but too many pictures will look amateurish and like a spam website.
 When you design your website, you should consider what you actually need and want to put out to the viewers.

-- Text on a website is there to be exactly what it is – text.
-There is no need to make the text blocks of your site jpg images.
-Also, making your website background 1MB or more in size will also cause your page to load very slow.
+- Text on a website is there to be exactly what it is.
+There is no need to convert the text blocks of your site into jpg images.
+Also, making your website background 1MB or more in size will increase the load time of the page.